-In 2013, I published my first poetry chapbook entitled Heartscape, while writing my first novel, which took me seven years to complete.
+In 2013 I published my first poetry chapbook entitled Heartscape.
+At the time I was writing my first novel which took me seven years to complete.
 Published in 2018, Burden of Remembrance is my tribute to the Greatest Generation.
 It is the story of a multi-generational family living in post-World War II Cleveland which struggles to remain united as each member grapples with his or her own painful memories of abandonment, betrayal, sickness, and war.
 On the verge of healing, they are further traumatized by the revelation of long-buried, shameful secrets which force them to question the boundaries of loyalty, mercy, and forgiveness.

-In 2022, I published my second novel A Melancholy Union, which was inspired by the lives of my maternal great-great-grandparents Samuel and Julia, survivors of the Irish Potato Famine who emigrated to the United States in the 1850s.
-Weaving meticulous research with my imagination, I gave them voice to recount their lives through alternating chapters.
-In this way, they draw us into their turbulent world shaped by hunger, hope, poverty, love, sickness, and haunting memories of Civil War battlefields.
-Finally, they describe how, in struggling to care for their family, they make desperate decisions leading to unimagined consequences.
+In 2022 I published my second novel A Melancholy Union, which was inspired by the lives of my maternal great-great-grandparents Samuel and Julia, survivors of the Irish Potato Famine who emigrated to the United States in the 1850s.
+Weaving meticulous research with my imagination, I gave them voice to recount their lives through alternating chapters in which they draw us into their turbulent world shaped by hunger, hope, poverty, love, sickness, and haunting memories of Civil War battlefields.
+Finally they describe how, in struggling to care for their family, they make desperate decisions leading to unforeseen consequences.

-I am excited to announce that I have concluded the first draft of my third novel, a cold-case mystery, which will undergo numerous revisions before it is ready for publication, hopefully late 2024 or early 2025.
-I am also dabbling with a fourth novel which deals with the metaphysical.
+I have concluded the first draft of my third novel, which will undergo many revisions before it is ready for publication, hopefully in 2027.

 **Writers live or die by reader reviews.
-If you have read any of my books and enjoyed them, I respectfully ask you to leave a review on Amazon and Goodreads.
+If you have read any of my books and enjoyed them, I respectfully ask you to leave a review on Barnes and Noble, Goodreads, and Amazon.

 Useful links: